LibrariesHacked/schema-librarydata/docs/events.md

 #### Outcome

-The set of outcomes are taken from the Libraries Taskforce [outcomes libraries deliver for their communities](https://www.gov.uk/government/publications/libraries-deliver-ambition-for-public-libraries-in-england-2016-to-2021/libraries-deliver-ambition-for-public-libraries-in-england-2016-to-2021#the-outcomes-libraries-deliver-for-their-communities).

-The schema enforces selecting one of these outcomes for each event.
+The set of outcomes are taken from the Libraries Taskforce Ambition document: [outcomes libraries deliver for their communities](https://www.gov.uk/government/publications/libraries-deliver-ambition-for-public-libraries-in-england-2016-to-2021/libraries-deliver-ambition-for-public-libraries-in-england-2016-to-2021#the-outcomes-libraries-deliver-for-their-communities).
+One of these outcomes must be selected for each event.

 | Outcome |
 | ------- |